Walford Davies: 1919–41

 In 1919 Davies accepted the professorship of music at University College, Aberystwyth, together with the post of director of music for the University of Wales and chairman of the National Council of Music.
 Here, in the words of his biographer Henry Ley, he "laboured unceasingly for the musical enlightenment of the principality", and in 1922 he was knighted in David Lloyd George's resignation honours.

 In 1924 he gave the Cramb lectures at the University of Glasgow, gave his first broadcast talk for the BBC, and was appointed Gresham professor of music at the University of London.
 In the same year, at the age of fifty-four, he married (Constance) Margaret Isabel Evans (1898–1984), daughter of the Rev William Evans, Rector of Narberth, Pembrokeshire; she was his junior by twenty-eight years.

-Davies wrote "God Be in My Head" and several other pieces at Witham Hall, which was the home of a friend.
-Davies was the godfather of Bridget Lyons, who was the daughter of James W. Webb-Jones of St George's School, Windsor Castle, and the wife of the chorister Peter Stanley Lyons, who was subsequently the headmaster of Witham Hall School.
+Davies wrote his famous piece God Be In My Head at Witham Hall.
+Davies and his wife (who was secretary of the Windsor and Eton Choral Society) were the godparents of Bridget Lyons: who was the daughter of the choral-educator James William Webb-Jones (who was the headmaster of the choral foundation of St George's School, Windsor Castle) and the wife of the choral-educator Peter Stanley Lyons (who was subsequently the headmaster of Witham Hall School).
+After her husband's death, Lady Walford Davies married Julian Harold Legge Lambart, who was Vice-Provost of Eton College.

 Davies resigned his professorship at Aberystwyth in 1926, when he was appointed by the BBC as a music adviser, but he remained chairman of the National Council of Music until his death.
 He was from 1927 to 1932 organist and director of St. George's Chapel, Windsor Castle.